huggingface/text-generation-inference/docs/source/conceptual/tensor_parallelism.md

 ![Image courtesy of Anton Lozkhov](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/tgi/TP.png)

-In TGI, tensor parallelism is implemented under the hood by sharding weights and placing them in different GPUs.
-The matrix multiplications then take place in different GPUs and are then gathered into a single tensor.

 <Tip warning={true}>

 Tensor Parallelism only works for models officially supported, it will not work when falling back on `transformers`.
+You can get more information about unsupported models [here](./basic_tutorials/non_core_models.md).

 </Tip>